bartekjaszczak/practicestuff/README.md

 # practicestuff

-**practicestuff** is a CLI app designed to help you practice skills by asking questions and checking your answers.
+**practicestuff** is a CLI app designed to help you practise skills by asking questions and checking your answers.
 At the end, you'll see a number of correct answers, as well as some statistics.
 You can stop early by pressing `Ctrl+C`.

 The application should work on all platforms.

 List of skills:

 - powers of a number
-- multiplication table (times table) (not yet implemented)
+- multiplication table (times table)
 - doomsday algorithm (not yet implemented)

 ## Configuration options